temporalio/documentation/docs/tctl.md

 # use AllowDuplicate option to run a workflow
 ./tctl workflow run --tq hello-world --wt Workflow --et 60 -i '"temporal"' --wid "<duplicated workflow id>" --wrp AllowDuplicate
 ```

+You may also set this inside your workflow code with `WorkflowOptions.WorkflowIdReusePolicy`.

 ##### Start a Workflow with a memo